 Amy Braunstein, Secretary

 Amy Braunstein, Esq. is a Rutgers New Brunswick and Rutgers Law School alumna.
 She is the founder of Friends of Mile Run Brook.
-Friends of Mile Run Brook is an organization dedicated to raising awareness about this small tributary of the Raritan which serves as the boundary between New Brunswick & Franklin.
+Friends of Mile Run Brook is an organization dedicated to raising awareness about this small tributary of the Raritan which serves as the boundary between the City of New Brunswick & Franklin Township.
 The group organizes stream cleanups and conducts stream monitoring with the LRWP.
 Read more about Amy and her work.

 Missy Holzer, Ph.D. is is a veteran high school teacher of Earth & Space Science, Physical Geography, and AP Environmental Science in Chatham, NJ.
 Missy holds a Bachelors of Science in Environmental Planning and Design from Cook College, Rutgers University a Masters of Arts in Teaching Science from The College of New Jersey, a Masters of Science in Geography from Rutgers University and a PhD in Science Education from Rutgers Graduate School of Education.
 In addition to her high school teaching, Missy is involved in offering professional development to educators in local, state, national, and international venues.
 She uses her professional development offerings as a chance to inspire educators and encourage them to branch out to find new ways of engaging their students in order to prepare them to be effective citizens who make informed decisions, and to explore their natural world.